tdolan12/Flight_Delay_Predictions_Machine_Learning_at_Scale_Final/README.md

 Course Context
 This project was completed as the final assignment for DATASCI 261: Machine Learning at Scale at UC Berkeley's School of Information, demonstrating proficiency in distributed computing, large-scale machine learning, and production ML system design.

-For questions or collaboration opportunities, please reach out to any of the team members
+For questions or collaboration opportunities, please reach out.